Updated: Apr 28

 Because you do have the ability to do it again!

-You might have set the big goal to have an amazing job, making an impact on the world, and getting paid really well...
+You might have set the big goals to have an amazing job, make an impact on the world, and get paid really well while doing it...

 In this dream job, you travel, engage with talented professionals, and are well respected and loved.